pocl/pocl/doc/sphinx/source/debug.rst

 There are several ways to debug applications with PoCL, differing in debugging coverage and impact on speed.

-This document assumes debugging OpenCL kernel code by using the CPU pthread driver, since that is currently the most mature driver in PoCL.
+This document chapter describes means for debugging OpenCL kernel code by using the CPU drivers of PoCL.

 "Offline" debugging
 --------------------

-Is done by setting ``POCL_LEAVE_KERNEL_COMPILER_TEMP_FILES`` env var to 1.
+Offline debugging ca be done by setting ``POCL_LEAVE_KERNEL_COMPILER_TEMP_FILES`` env var to 1.
+This causes the intermediate output files from the kernel compilation process to be left in PoCL's disk cache for inspection.

-If set to 1, the intermediate output files from the kernel compilation process are left in PoCL's cache.
-Be default they are deleted and only the final output is left in the cache.
+By default these files are deleted, and only the final executable output is left in the cache.

-This is useful for manually inspecting compilation stages, but it's also useful for GDB and Valgrind debugging (see below).
+This is useful for manually inspecting the LLVM IR of the compilation stages, but it's also useful for GDB and Valgrind debugging as described later.

-Simple debugging with PoCL's debug messages
+Simple debugging with PoCL's debug log
 --------------------------------------------

 Upsides: